 We were finally in Moncayo proper, so our hike could begin.
 The best starting point for a hike is the village of San Martin de la Virgen del Moncayo, with a path leading to another village called Agramonte.
 Along the way you walk through the famous oak forests and, if you are lucky, you will see deer.
 A small river flows alongside.

-From Agramonte you start the ascent to San Miguel in a zigzagging path which changes from woods to rocky but is never neck breaking steep.
-It takes about three hours to reach the peek and you can have a rest in a little stone hut half way up.
+From Agramonte, you start the ascent to San Miguel in a zigzagging path which changes from woods to rocky but is never neck-breaking steep.
+It takes about three hours to reach the peak and you can have a rest in a little stone hut halfway up.

-Once you have reached the peek, you not only observe the entire nature park spread out before you, but, on a clear day, you can see as far as the Pyrenees.
+Once you have reached the peak, you not only observe the entire nature park spread out before you but, on a clear day, you can see as far as the Pyrenees.

 There are a few more different hiking paths but we found this to be the most picturesque.
-Make you way back at a leisurely pace to Trasmoz and Tarazona.
+Make your way back at a leisurely pace to Trasmoz and Tarazona.